Amplus2/Amplissimus/README.md

 ./make.dart linux
 ```
 #### Output
-* `$VERSION.linux/` a folder containing the Amplissumus binary and all deps
+* `$VERSION.linux/` a folder containing the Amplissimus binary and all deps

 ### iOS
 #### Prepare